oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 regular expression conforming to [[ECMAScript](#ecmascript)] grammar.

-The following is the complete set of type options, including the option name, type, ID character, and description; the ID characters are used in standard JADN representation ([section 3.1.5.1](#3151-native-json-representation)) when specifying type
+Table 3-3 lists the complete set of type options, including the option name, type, ID character, and description; the ID characters are used in standard JADN representation ([section 3.1.5.1](#3151-native-json-representation)) when specifying type options.

-options:
+###### Table 3-3 -- JADN Type Options

 | **Option** | **Type** | **ID** | **Description**                                                   |
 |:----------:|:--------:|:------:|:------------------------------------------------------------------|